Common Misconceptions about Office Ergonomics

 A large number of people who seek medical help for their musculoskeletal problems usually present with neck, shoulder and back pains.
-These clients are often deskbound at work and with the increase use of computers, it is no wonder the incidence of spinal pains is on the rise.
+These clients are often deskbound at work and with the increased use of computers, it is no wonder the incidence of spinal pains is on the rise.

 When I work at the desk, my shoulder muscles become tight and achy.
 I have a huge knot in my shoulder muscles.
 Get a sore neck at the end of the day.

-Most tables and work benches are made far too tall for our Asian build as the parts to the furniture are cut to Anglo-Saxon fit.
-Most table height are at 75m to 80cm high, were as 69 cm is more appropriate for Asians.
-This means that for the majority in Singapore, people are working with their arms elevated and stretched forward, leading to an overuse and constant activation of their Upper Trapezius and Levator Scapulae.
+Most tables and workbenches are made far too tall for our Asian build as the parts to the furniture are cut to Anglo-Saxon fit.
+Most table-heights are at 75m to 80cm high, were as 69 cm is more appropriate for Asians.
+This means that for the majority in Singapore, people are working with their arms elevated and stretched forward, leading to overuse and constant activation of their Upper Trapezius and Levator Scapulae.
 These two muscles are designed to be movers – to raise the shoulders or to pull the head back to the centre.
 They perform very poorly when tasked to doing activities that require muscle endurance like elevating the arm up constantly as demanded by the current work station design.
 The result is the development of trigger points and tightness in these muscles, consequently increasing the compression in the cervical spine leading to pain.

 I have been told to sit into the back of the chair to improve my posture at work, but as much as I try, I always end up sitting on the edge of the seat.
 It just feels more comfortable.